-This claim against the Government of Cuba, filed under Title V of the International Claims Settlement Act of 1949, as amended, in the amount of \$147.50, was presented by JAMES MAGLARAS and is based upon the asserted loss of stock interests in Cuban Venezuelan Oil Voting Trust.
-Claimant has been a national of the United States since the naturalization of his father on December 22, 1930, in New York, New York.
+FOREIGN CLAIMS SETTLEMENT COMMISSION OF THE UNITED STATES WASHINGTON, D.C.
+20579 IN THE MATTER OF THE CLAIM OF THEODORE CZAJKOWSKI Claim No.CU -3135 Decision No.CU 800 Under the International Claims Settlement Act of 1949, as amended PROPOSED DECISION This claim against the Government of Cuba, filed under Title V of the International Claims Settlement Act of 1949, as amended, in the amount of \$158.00, was presented by THEODORE CZAJKOWSKI, and is based upon the asserted loss of a stock interest in Cuban-Venezuelan Oil Voting Trust, said to be a Cuban entity.
+Claimant stated that he has been a national of the United States since his birth.
 Under Title V of the International Claims Settlement Act of 1949 [78 Stat.
 1110 (1964) 22 U.S.C. §§1643-1643k (1964), as amended, 79 Stat.
 988 (1965)], the Commission is given jurisdiction over claims of nationals of the United States against the Government of Cuba.
 Section 503(a) of the Act provides that the Commission shall receive and determine in accordance with applicable substantive law, including international law, the amount and validity of claims by nationals of the United States against the Government of Cuba arising since January 1, 1959 for losses resulting from the nationalization, expropriation, intervention or other taking of, or special measures directed against, property including any rights or interests therein owned wholly or partially, directly or indirectly at the time by nationals of the United States.

-Section 502(3) of the Act provides:

-The term 'property' means any property, right, or interest including any leasehold interest, and debts owed by the Government of Cuba or by enterprises which have been nationalized, expropriated, intervened, or taken by the Government of Cuba and debts which are a charge on property which has been nationalized, expropriated, intervened, or taken by the Government of Cuba.

-Section 504 of the Act provides, as to ownership of claims, that

-(a) A claim shall not be considered under section 503(a) of this title unless the property on which the claim was based was owned wholly or partially, directly or indirectly by a national of the United States on the date of the loss and if considered shall be considered only to the extent the claim has been held by one or more nationals of the United States continuously thereafter until the date of filing with the Commission.
+Section 502(3) of the Act provides: The term 'property' means any property, right, or interest including any leasehold interest, and debts owed by the Government of Cuba or by enterprises which have been nationalized, expropriated, intervened, or taken by the Government of Cuba and debts which are a charge on property which has been nationalized, expropriated, intervened, or taken by the Government of Cuba.
+Section 504 of the Act provides, as to ownership of claims, that (a) A claim shall not be considered under section 503(a) of this title unless the property on which the claim was based was owned wholly or partially, directly or indirectly by a national of the United States on the date of the loss and if considered shall be considered only to the extent the claim has been held by one or more nationals of the United States continuously thereafter until the date of filing with the Commission.
 The Regulations of the Commission provide: